Sh1vT/chip8-emulation-engine/Readme.md

 cmake --build build
 ```

-The executable will be generated in the `build` directory.
+The executable will be generated in `build` directory.

 ## Running